 Oracle Database 12c has more than 500 new features and comes in three editions that feature a range of enterprise edition options to meet specific customer requirements in the areas of performance and availability, security and compliance, data warehousing and analytics, unstructured data, and manageability.
 Oracle Database 12c enables the high density of schema-based consolidation-without requiring changes to existing applications.
 A single, multitenant container database can now host many "pluggable databases."
 Consolidated databases, or databases "plugged into" the multitenant container, look and feel the same as the pre-consolidated version to applications.
 The new multitenant architecture can consolidate databases on clouds, allowing businesses to manage multiple databases as one without application changes.
+In this study we did not use the multitenant features of Oracle Database 12c.

-Learn more about Oracle Database 12c at www.oracle.com/us/corporate/features/database-12c/.
+Learn more about Oracle Database 12c at

+www.oracle.com/us/corporate/features/database-12c/.